 If you want to make this recipe dairy free, use coconut milk and a dairy free heavy cream.
 This is what I used to make this ice cream

-- Coconut milk – Adds creaminess and richness to the ice cream.
+• Coconut milk – I love adding coconut milk to ice cream because it adds a creamy and rich texture.
+I discovered this through making my coconut ice cream.
 In a traditional ice cream base, you would normally use whole milk, but I wanted to give this pandan ice cream a more tropical flavor profile so I used coconut milk.
 Coconut milk can be substituted with whole milk.

 How to make pandan ice cream